-Net cash used in investing activities for nine months ended October 31, 2023 was approximately \$1.3 million as compared to approximately \$1.0 million for the nine months ended October 31, 2022, respectively.
-For the nine months ended October 31, 2023, the Company used cash of \$671 thousand to purchase new machinery and equipment and used approximately \$646 thousand for the acquisition of the remaining interest of CIF.
-For the nine months ended October 31, 2022, the cash used in investing activities of \$508 thousand was to purchase new machinery and equipment and \$500 thousand was used to purchase a 24% interest in CIF.
+Net cash used in investing activities for nine three months ended October 31, 2023 April 30, 2024 was approximately \$1.3 million as compared to approximately \$1.0 million for the nine months ended October 31, 2022, respectively.
+For the nine months ended October 31, 2023, the Company used cash \$1.1 million and consisted of \$671 thousand to purchase new purchases of machinery and equipment and used approximately \$646 thousand for the acquisition of the remaining interest of CIF.
+For the nine months ended October 31, 2022, the equipment.

+Net cash used in investing activities for three months ended April 30, 2023 was approximately \$0.1 million and consisted of \$508 thousand was to purchase new purchases of machinery and equipment and \$500 thousand was used to purchase a 24% interest in CIF equipment.